blisterz009/Go-Chat/README.md

 # Go-Chat
-A simple chat web app written in Go
+A simple chat application written in Go

 ## Usage
 ### Server